 Topic area #1: Solar-radiation-atmospheric boundary-layer-chemistry coupling (Volunteers please contribute; Hoch, Kelly, Oldroyd, Holmes?)

+Formation of secondary pollutants requires that precursor emissions are oxidized to their secondary products.
+Under wintertime conditions, daylight hours are limited, temperatures are cold, and, as a result, daytime photochemistry that produces secondary pollutants may be limited.
+Since many important reactions that drive secondary pollutant formation are photolytic, characterizing the distribution of actinic flux is important to understand the influence of photochemical processes during PCAPs episodes.
+This can be challenging in wintertime due to the influence of snow cover on albedo as well as the presence of fog and cloud during parts of the episode.
 Variations in actinic flux in the boundary-layer during the winter season are modulated by solar zenith angle, length of daylight, snow cover and other surface properties.
 These variations subsequently impact boundary-layer temperature structure, vertical and horizontal transport and cycling of pollutants, temperature-dependent chemical processes, and photochemical reaction rates.
 Greater understanding of radiative feedback processes with respect to coupled meteorology and chemistry is needed during PCAPS.
 Feedbacks between surface state (e.g., snow cover vs. no snow cover) albedo and photochemical rates have been shown to be important, but more comprehensive evaluation of the coupling between surface heat and turbulence fluxes and surface state, and their subsequent impacts on the production and destruction of pollutants is needed.
 Detailed observations of photolysis rates and actinic fluxes are important to be able to quantify photochemical-meteorological coupling.

 Topic area #2: Dry-and moist chemistry-atmospheric coupling.
 (Volunteers please contribute; Lareau, Kelly, Karle?)

+Atmospheric moisture has an important influence on the formation of secondary particulate matter.
+Under cool, humid conditions, condensation of semi-volatile species onto particles is favorable, whereas such formation is relatively unfavorable under warm, dry conditions.
+Moreover, the formation of cloud and fog dramatically alters the formation pathways of secondary PM.
+Aqueous chemistry follows very different pathways in cloud and fog than in aerosol particles, because cloud and fog droplets are highly dilute, whereas particles have high ionic strengths that lead to highly nonideal chemistry (Pye et al., 2019).
 Urban areas are known to enhance boundary-layer water vapor during wintertime through anthropogenic emissions (Salmon et al. 2017).
 Complex feedbacks exist between natural and anthropogenic water vapor and particulate aerosol emissions within a PCAP, and the subsequent development of aqueous particulate pollution, low clouds and fog.
 For example, fog in some Utah Valleys is associated with the cessation of PM2.5 growth.
 Why?
-Is this chemistry or is it meteorology?
+Is this related to a change in chemistry, cloud scavenging, or meteorology?
+Although some work on chemical processes in fogs has been conducted in the past (Collett et al., 1999; Ge et al., 2012; Herckes et al., 2015), a comprehensive understanding of the role of cloud and fog in wintertime PM episodes in western remains elusive and requires an integrated measurement campaign to address.
 Greater understanding of these feedbacks between aerosols, water vapor, clouds and fog, and atmospheric boundary-layer structure and evolution is needed.
 How does the chemistry vary between wet (cloudy) and dry (non-cloudy) PCAPS?
 Does fog impact sulfur or organic oxidation?
 Does aerosol chemistry differ during high humidity conditions?
 Does different chemistry occur during shallow near-surface fog versus an elevated stratus layer?

 Topic area #3: Boundary-layer-transport processes-chemistry coupling.
 (Volunteers please contribute; Hoch, Kelly, DeWekker, Karle, Faloona, Holmes, Oldroyd?)